-With over 30 years of experience in the mental health field, Shelley Jones is a Registered Psychotherapist specializing in individual and couples therapy for adults aged 20 and over.
-Her practice focuses on helping clients navigate high-functioning anxiety, perfectionism, imposter syndrome, and significant life transitions such as midlife changes, career shifts, divorce, and the empty nest phase.
+Shelley Jones is a Registered Psychotherapist with over 30 years of experience supporting adults through a variety of complex life challenges.
+She specializes in individual and couples therapy for clients aged 20 and over, with a focus on high-functioning anxiety, perfectionism, imposter syndrome, and significant life transitions such as midlife changes, career shifts, divorce, and the empty nest phase.

-Holding a Master’s degree, Shelley has advanced training in evidence-based therapeutic modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Narrative Therapy, Solution-Focused Therapy, Mindfulness-Based Therapy, and LENS Neurofeedback.
-Her client-centered, collaborative approach is grounded in empathy and tailored to meet each client’s unique goals and needs.
+Shelley holds a Master’s degree and advanced training in evidence-based therapeutic modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Narrative Therapy, Solution-Focused Therapy, Mindfulness-Based Therapy, and LENS Neurofeedback.
+This diverse skill set allows her to tailor each therapy session to meet her clients’ unique needs and goals.

 Many couples face: